 Mr. Phillips.
 No, sir.
-I was

-and was called back in 1970 for

-six or seven weeks for what we are referring to as Track II.
+I was the Station Chief in Riorde daniero in Brazill, and was called back in 1970 for six or seven weeks for what we are referring to as Track II.

 Senator MOndale.
 Now, in that position you familiarized yourself with the Chilean government, Allende and so on, and tried to become as expert as you could in the political forces and so on?